 I enter his room and the pope invites me to sit in his easy chair.
 He himself sits on a chair that is higher and stiffer because of his back problems.
 The setting is simple, austere.
 The workspace occupied by the desk is small.
 I am impressed not only by the simplicity of the furniture, but also by the objects in the room.
 There are only a few.
-These include an icon of St. Francis, a statue of Our Lady of Luján, patron saint of Argentina, a crucifix and a statue of St. Joseph sleeping, very similar to the one which I had seen in his office at the Colegio Máximo de San Miguel, where he was rector and also provincial superior.
+These include an icon of St. Francis, a statue of Our Lady of Luján, patron saint of Argentina, a crucifix and a statue of St. Joseph sleeping.
 The spirituality of Jorge Mario Bergoglio is not made of “harmonised energies,” as he would call them, but of human faces: Christ, St. Francis, St. Joseph and Mary.

 Who Is Jorge Mario Bergoglio?

-I have the first question ready, but then I decide not to follow the script that I had prepared for myself, and I ask him point-blank: “Who is Jorge Mario Bergoglio?”
-The pope stares at me in silence.
-I ask him if this is a question that I am allowed to ask....
-He nods that it is, and he tells me: “I do not know what might be the most fitting description....
+I ask Pope Francis point-blank: “Who is Jorge Mario Bergoglio?”
+He stares at me in silence.
+I ask him if I may ask him this question.
+He nods and replies: “I do not know what might be the most fitting description....
 I am a sinner.
 This is the most accurate definition.
 It is not a figure of speech, a literary genre.
 I am a sinner.”

 The pope continues to reflect and concentrate, as if he did not expect this question, as if he were forced to reflect further.
 “Yes, perhaps I can say that I am a bit astute, that I can adapt to circumstances, but it is also true that I am a bit naïve.
 Yes, but the best summary, the one that comes more from the inside and I feel most true is this: I am a sinner whom the Lord has looked upon.”
 And he repeats: “I am one who is looked upon by the Lord.
 I always felt my motto, Miserando atque Eligendo [By Having Mercy and by Choosing Him], was very true for me.”